secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/content-marketing/index.html.md

 #### eBook

-An eBook tends to be broader in scope than a whitepaper and provides a clear definition of the topic, along with various industry standard best practices. eBooks typically provide awareness-level content, but can dive deeper into GitLab if it's intended for late-stage consumption.
-These are identified in the design template as Beginner, Intermediate, or Advanced ebooks.
+An eBook tends to be broader in scope than a whitepaper and provides a clear definition of the topic, along with various industry standard best practices. eBooks typically provide awareness-level content, but can dive deeper into GitLab if it's intended for late-stage consumption. eBooks should be related to specific use cases and support campaigns, when possible.

+**Content Marketer workflow**

-The content team member takes the lead on developing eBook content, with input and review from their product marketing counterpart.
-More technical or instructive eBooks might require more collaboration with product marketing.
-Use this [content template](https://docs.google.com/document/d/1V944SVbjBxUVMtZiWIS-Baoxc7Ui-gjq3fCYf8tK0D4/edit?usp=sharing) to write the eBook.
-Use this [content request template](https://gitlab.com/gitlab-com/marketing/inbound-marketing/global-content/content-marketing/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=#) for the eBook content issue.
+A content team member develops eBook content with input and review from their product marketing counterpart.
+More technical or instructive eBooks may require more collaboration with product marketing. eBooks follow the [internal gated content](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/gated-content/#internal-content-created-by-the-gitlab-team) asset workflow.

+Follow the instructions for creating an internal gated asset and start the eBook process by creating an epic using the [epic template](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/gated-content/#organizing-content-pillar-epics-and-issues).

+**For other GitLab team members:** To request an eBook from the content team, feel free to open a [content request](https://gitlab.com/gitlab-com/marketing/inbound-marketing/global-content/content-marketing/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=#) issue.
+If you would like to write an eBook, we have an [eBook google doc template](https://docs.google.com/document/d/1V944SVbjBxUVMtZiWIS-Baoxc7Ui-gjq3fCYf8tK0D4/edit?usp=sharing) available for GitLab team members to use with general best practices.

 **Examples:**
 1. [An intermediate guide to GitOps, Kubernetes, and GitLab](/resources-ebook-gitops-kubernetes-gitlab.html)
 2. [The GitLab Remote Playbook](/resources/ebook-remote-playbook/)
 3. [The benefits of single application CI/CD](/resources/ebook-single-app-cicd/)

 **Timeline:** 1-3 weeks to plan, research, and draft an eBook.
-Use [the design resource request template](https://gitlab.com/gitlab-com/marketing/inbound-marketing/global-content/content-marketing/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=#) for planning with team members and to define a specific deadline.
 All eBooks should have a launch date on the [editorial calendar](/handbook/marketing/inbound-marketing/content/editorial-team/#blog-calendar).

 **Deliverables:**
 * Week 1: Share a detailed outline with involved team members.